orlamadden/javascript-study/variables-and-statements.md

 var name = 'orla borla';
 ```

-* It is also considered bad practice not to declare a variable like:
+* It is also considered bad practice to declare a variable like:
 ```javascript
 name = 'orla'; // a variable without let, var or const
 ```